 These details are generally available from the company selling the billboard space.
 However, it’s also a good idea to visit the location before committing to billboard advertising.
 Make sure you analyze where your customer base is coming from and put the billboard exactly where they’re most likely to see it.

 Pro tip: Consider buying a physical billboard directly across from your competitors that draws attention to your brand’s point of difference or unique selling proposition.
 For example, the McDonald’s billboard below is poking fun at Starbucks’ sky-high prices.

 Alternatively, you can research digital billboard locations regionally or nationally through providers like Blip Billboards.
 It has more than 1,600 billboards, you can search by state, and you can start with digital ads for as little as $10 per “blip,” per day.

 If you’ve already chosen a billboard location, note the advertising company next time you pass the sign.
 The company name is usually listed below the image on the structure itself.
 Some of the largest billboard companies in the U.S. are Lamar, Clear Channel, and CBS Outdoor—but there are many local and regional providers too.
 How much a specific billboard will cost will largely depend on the provider and location.

 Who Billboard Advertising Is Right For

 - Does your product pass the eight-second rule?
-If you can’t make your pitch in eight seconds, then billboards are not for you.
-The stagnant nature of traditional billboards is also ineffective if your message requires interpretation.
+If you can’t make your pitch in eight seconds, billboards are probably not the right channel.
+The non-animated, static nature of traditional billboards is also ineffective if your message requires interpretation.

 - Is your product relevant to a mass audience?
-If your product is only relevant to 10% of the population, you’ll waste a lot of money on “unnecessary” billboard impressions.
-For example, a distributor of vegan food products likely only appeals to the 7% of Americans who identify as vegan.
+If your product is only relevant to a small percentage of the population, you’ll waste a lot of money on “unnecessary” billboard impressions.
+For example, a distributor of vegan food products likely only appeals to the 4% of Americans who identify as vegan.

 - Real estate agents